sarah-harvey/todo_app_frontend/README.md

 #Todo Application - Frontend

-This is the front end of a Todo Application, built throughout the Tech Returners<https://www.techreturners.com/your-journey-into-tech> Your Journey Into Tech course.
+This is the front end of a Todo Application, built throughout the Tech Returners Your Journey Into Tech course <https://www.techreturners.com/your-journey-into-tech> .
 It integrates with a backend, available here: https://sarah-harvey.github.io/todo_app_backend

 The hosted version of the application is available here: https://sarah-harvey.github.io/todo_app_frontend

-##Technology Used
+__Technology Used__

 This project uses the following technology: